 What many people call the “Height of Summer” as it is the brightest and warmest time of the year.

-September 1st is is the decreed first day of Autumn.
-Most harvests occur in September and:
+The first of September is is the decreed first day of Autumn.
+Most harvests occur in September.

 A bright month but increasingly cooler as Tabaxi orbits away from the Greater Sun.
 Bara Druu moves into the morning sky.

 The fifteenth of November is the decreed first day of Winter.
 Bara Druu begins to eclipse the Greater Sun.

 Spent almost entirely in wintry darkness.
 December is the only month that has thirty-one days – the extra day is known as the Black Day.

 There are four seasons in a year, affected by the placement of Tabaxi in the twirling cosmos.
 Seasons last exactly 74 days with exception to Winter, which has 75 days.